FIle your 2017-2018 FAFSA now!

 Do not use FAFSA.com.
 They charge you.

-The FAFSA should be filed after January 1st in each year that you plan on attending college.
+The FAFSA should be filed October 1st prior to each year that you plan on attending college.

 WV State Grant Deadline: